BainZ02/digital-foor-print-isint-shit-kids/README.md

 men who cant seek solace from there wifes or spouses then seek further solace from younger defensless girls or women

-pedofiles may seem like nice people but are just sheep in wolfs clothing
+pedofiles may seem like nice people but are just wolf in sheeps clothing

 ![img](pedo.png)